YavuzAI/Classification_Projects/Classification 2/README.md

 This project focuses on predicting whether a patient has Schizophrenia (binary classification) using a dataset that includes **Functional Network Connectivity (FNC)** and **Source-Based Morphometry (SBM)** features.
 The dataset is **high-dimensional**, containing **86 rows** and **412 features**, which necessitated careful data preparation, correlation analysis, and hyperparameter tuning to achieve a robust predictive model.

+- **train_FNC.csv** - FNC features for the training set.
+These are correlation values.
+They describe the connection level between pairs of brain maps over time.
+- **train_SBM.csv** - SBM features for the training set.
+These are standardized weights.
+They describe the expression level of ICA brain maps derived from gray-matter concentration.

 ---

 ## Overview